mdsumner/asosi/README.md

 This is a rough prototype and only some of the parameters are built in and generalized properly.
 Work in progress.

-Only Durville will work for now . . .
+Only D'Urville will work for now.

+Proof that D'Urville does work:

 ```R
 library(asosi)